swoehrmueller/HA_NumericalMethods/README.md

 ## Content
 - Aiyagari contains files that solve the Aiyagari model (with labor supply choice) in steady-state and with transitional dynamics
 - HANKNotebooks build up a HA(NK) model including transition step-by-step.
 The model is solved using a quasi-Newton method for illustration.
-- KS_SSJ.ipynb is a notebook that solves the Krussel-Smith model as in Auclert, Bardóczy, Rognlie, Straub (2021) with and without investment adjustment costs using sequence-space Jacobian methods.
+- KS_SSJ.ipynb is a notebook that solves the Krussel-Smith model as in Auclert, Bardóczy, Rognlie, Straub (2021) with and without capital adjustment costs using sequence-space Jacobian methods.

 ## Other resources
 Here are some other repositories that contain similar illustrative material, from which I learned a lot: